meditans/documentator/README.md

 This project is in its early stage, so feedback or suggestions on desired functionality or architecture is appreciated.

+You can find a design document, written in italian, in the file `design.org`, intended for the (wonderful) people of Haskell-ITA.

 For the later stages, you can send me a pull request, and/or if you're a beginner, get in touch to be mentored in contributions.